masc-ucsc/docs/docs/pyrope/09b-simquery.md

-Values are full-width hardware bit vectors, never host integers: `hex` is exactly `ceil(bits/4)` digits, so a 97-bit signal round-trips without truncation. `dec` is the same value rendered as a signed decimal at the declared width, so a consumer never has to re-implement sign extension.
+Values are full-width hardware bit vectors, never host integers: `hex` is exactly `ceil(bits/4)` digits, so a 97-bit signal round-trips without truncation. `dec` is the same value rendered according to the published signedness at the declared width, so a consumer never has to re-implement sign or zero extension.

 `acc.mem[2]` is a single **memory word** read: memories are addressable by explicit index.
 Selectors never enumerate memory contents, and there is no